 In her own words:

-I was given a list of donors to research to see if Edmund Rice Development and its partner projects met the criteria of the donor requirements.
+I was given a list of funding bodies to research to see if Edmund Rice Development and its partner projects met the funding criteria.
 On Monday, there were 30 names on the spreadsheet.
 By Friday, there were 100.
 I checked the programmes that needed funding and added notes into the spreadsheet of what donor I thought would be a good fit.
 I think that the work I was doing over the five days was very useful for the organisation because they can now easily search donors and have their contact details, the areas that they fund and a link to their website all on one page.
-I found looking up the different websites very interesting as I was able to research areas in which I had an interest, including women's rights, child education and equality, while also learning about new donors and foundations that actively respond to poverty, inequality and injustice.
+I found looking up the different websites very interesting as I was able to research areas in which I had an interest, including women’s rights, child education and equality, while also learning about new donors and foundations that actively respond to poverty, inequality and injustice.